alexanderluna/alexanderluna.github.io/_posts/unix/2018-09-28-learning-docker.md

 > Keep in mind that removing a container doesn't remove the image
 > it is based off.

-## Running commands inside our Container
+## Running commands inside Containers

 We can start a command prompt inside the container by using the **-it** flag and the **-ai** flag